What do all of the Toxic Markers in Backlink Audit mean?

 Irrelevant source domain

-This should really go without saying, but a referring domain’s category has to associate with the same category of the source domain.
-If the categories of two domains that link to each other are totally unrelated, that’s a bad sign.
+A referring domain’s category has to associate with the same category of the source domain.
+If the categories of two domains that link to each other are totally unrelated, it likely won’t benefit your backlink profile.
 For example, if your website is about Mexican cuisine, it’s going to look odd if you are recommended by an auto dealership site.

 - Irrelevant domain theme — the linking domain's themes are not related to your domain’s themes.